 The five schools of thought are:

-- Behaviorism – Behavior is a result of life experiences, not the unconscious mind.
+Behavior is a result of life experiences, not the unconscious mind.
 We learn through our experiences with our environment.
 This approach is all about conditioning.
-It is present-focused.
+It is present focused.

-- Biological – This is a medical model of treating mental disorders.
-The idea is that something physical is the cause of the mental illness.
+This is a medical model of treating mental disorders.
+The idea is that something physical is the cause of mental illness.
 Symptoms are “outward signs of the inner physical disorder” (McLeod, 2018).

-- Psychodynamic – Like behaviorism, psychodynamic therapists view behavior as a result of experiences.
-One of the differences, though is that their focus is on past experiences.
+Like behaviorism, psychodynamic therapists view behavior as a result of experiences.
+One of the differences, though is that psychodynamic therapists focus on past experiences.
 They assert that unconscious forces drive people’s behavior.
 The client and therapist revisit explored ground to achieve more understanding.
 This therapeutic process can take many years.

-- Cognitive – The emphasis of this theory is on thinking, not doing.
-A feedback loop exists between the person’s assumptions and attitudes, their resulting perceptions, and the conclusions drawn from them (Grace, n.d.).
+The emphasis of this theory is on thinking, not doing.
+A feedback loop exists between the person’s assumptions and attitudes, their resulting perceptions, and the conclusions drawn from them (Grace College, n.d.).
 These therapists work to assist a person to change their thoughts.
-Doing this leads to a change in feeling and behavior.
+Doing this leads to a change in feelings and behavior.

 It is easy to understand how a therapist influenced by one of these theories might interact with a client.
 Positive psychology practitioners, for example, primarily follow humanistic theories.
-One would expect this therapist to be empathetic and stress ownership and responsibility.
-The sessions would include a healthy dose of self-exploration, especially related to developing strengths.
+One would expect these therapists to be empathetic and stress ownership and responsibility.
+The sessions are likely to include a healthy dose of self-exploration, especially related to developing strengths.

 A List of Popular Mental Health Theories

 Network theory explains that “mental disorders arise from direct interactions between symptoms” (Borsboom, 2017).
-The biological, psychological, and societal influences facilitate the connection between Psychopathological symptoms.
+Biological, psychological, and societal influences facilitate connections between psychopathological symptoms.

-Operant conditioning still is a popular approach.
-Whether used by therapists or physical trainers, it involves identifying the cue-routine-reward pattern.
+Operant conditioning is still a popular approach.
+Whether used by therapists or physical trainers, it involves identifying the cue–routine–reward pattern.
 The goal is to change the person’s behavior by changing the routine and sometimes the reward.
-It is often used in the treatment of OCD through exposure therapy.
+It is often used in the treatment of obsessive-compulsive disorder through exposure therapy.

 Exposure therapy allows the person to engage with the source of their anxiety in a safe space.
 The goal is to slowly, and incrementally, increase the person’s exposure to their fear.
-There are several variations of exposure therapy (APA, n.d.).
+There are several variations of exposure therapy (American Psychological Association, n.d.).